benshimonz/V1/README.md

 A **property graph's schema** is defined by

-* A set of entity types
+* A set of entity types.
-  Entities with the same basic properties are grouped (typed) into an entity type (e.g. Person, Vehicle, Product) For each entity type:
+  Entities with the same basic properties are grouped (typed) into an entity type (e.g. Person, Vehicle, Product).
+  For each entity type:
   * A name
   * A set of properties.
 For each property: name (key) and value type